 However, as many celiacs understand, gluten-free doesn’t always mean “gluten-free”.
 Unfortunately, not all establishments can ensure that no contamination will occur, and for those with celiac disease contamination can cause an attack just as easily as eating a dish made with gluten-containing ingredients.
 If you want to ensure a healthy, stress-free, gluten-free vacation in Italy I suggest you do the following:

-- Be open to trying new foods.
 In case you find yourself off-the-beaten path in a small hilltop town or the restaurant you originally planned to dine at is closed, don’t be afraid to ask for “senza glutine” (without gluten).
 In general, most Italians are very aware of celiac disease and its dining requirements and even if they are not listed with the AIC many establishments will be able to offer you a gluten-free meal.
 However, this might mean trying something completely new, and putting your faith in your server.
 And don’t forget there are a multitude of wines to try on your trip to Italy!
 Wine is simply a must and an arsenal in any G-Free foodies list of safety foods as it is naturally Gluten-Free.
 Well we’ll “Cin Cin” to that any day of the week!

-If gluten-free travel in Italy still seems daunting, here at The Italian on Tour we can help!
-Personally having to avoid gluten like the plague, I understand the importance of dining “senza glutine” and when booking with us we can offer our expertise and knowledge as a Celiac living in Italy to ensure your dining experience isn’t one riddled with stress, but that is one which will be remembered for all the right reasons!
-If you are interested in travelling with us check out our tours here or drop us a line at firstname.lastname@example.org.
+If gluten-free travel in Italy still seems daunting, I have been there and done that!
+Personally having to avoid gluten like the plague, I understand the importance of dining “senza glutine” and when traveling with us I offer my expertise and knowledge as a Celiac living in Italy to ensure your dining experience isn’t one riddled with stress, but that is one which will be remembered for all the right reasons!